 Breathe.
 Accept it.

-If you want people to see your art, you need to make peace with the fact that not everyone is going to gush over it.
+If you want people to see your art, you need to make peace with the fact that not everyone will gush over it.

 Time to move to the next step.

-I had a very bad time last September when I was the victim of cyber-bullying by another artist.
+I had a terrible time last September when I was the victim of cyber-bullying by another artist.
 It was difficult for me to focus on much.
-I had never witnessed such blatant animosity so it was a new and terrifying experience.
+I had never witnessed such blatant animosity, so it was a new and terrifying experience.
 Hence, I took a trip to Abu-Dhabi to clear my mind and find solace.
 And I came across a book at the airport.